 They sometimes start tracing “swooping” motions in the air with their arms and hands.
-They tell me about a recent cloud formation they experienced or some spectacular spectacle in the sky on vacation out west or in the tropics.
+They tell me about a recent cloud formation they experienced or some spectacle in the sky on vacation out West or in the tropics.

 Sometimes people send me photos of clouds they have taken – they send them by email.
 With permission, I have sometimes painted from these submissions.

 Yesterday a fellow artist said my paintings “glow”.

 When I asked on FaceBook for “juicy words” that describe my paintings the most common responses were “uplifting”, “ethereal”, and “luminous”.